ELM-MSN: School Nurse Services Credential (SNSC) and Family Nurse Practitioner (FNP)

 This combined specialty program prepares nurses to be effective practitioners of school health and provide primary care for people of all ages in a variety of other settings.
 Students develop theoretical and practical expertise in nursing and education applied to basic health services in public schools (K-12).
 This prepares nurses to establish, maintain, and coordinate a comprehensive school health program.
 The advanced practice family nurse practitioner specialty includes direct client assessment, diagnosis, management and treatment, client advocacy, client/family education, consultation, program planning, implementation, evaluation, and research.

 Graduates are eligible to apply to the state of California for the School Nurse Services Credential, and to apply for certification as a Family Nurse Practitioner.
 They are also qualified for and may seek national FNP certification by examination through specialty organizations.
 For details about academic core, advanced practice core, and concluding courses, see the MSN program requirements.
-Students must also take a state of California-approved audiometry course to meet the SNSC requirements.
+Students must also take a state-of-California-approved audiometry course to meet the SNSC requirements.

 Contact the School of Nursing for specific program availability and locations.
 Prelicensure coursework must be completed prior to beginning advanced practice nursing coursework.